Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

 \subsection{Basic Decision Problems Defined on Groups}

-A problem that can be answered with Yes or No is called {\bf Decision Problem}.
-Three basic decision problems defined on groups were proposed by Max Dehn in 1911 \cite{dehn1911unendliche}.
+A problem that can be answered with a binary result (yes or no) is called {\bf Decision Problem}.
+Three fundamental decision problems defined on groups were proposed by Max Dehn in 1911~\cite{dehn1911unendliche}.
 These problems are called word problem, conjugate problem and isomorphism problem.

 \begin{itemize} \item Word decision problem: Let a group $ G $ with finite presentation and $ g \in G $ be given.
 Decide if $ g=1 $.

 \item Conjugacy decision problem: Given a finitely presented group $G$ and two elements $a,b$ from $G.$ Determine whether $a$ and $b$ are conjugate in $G$?
 In other words, is there $ x \in G $ that satisfies $ x^{-1}ax=b $?